hovo1990/CIP_Nextflow_on_HPC/README.md

-## General Guide
+## 1. General Guide

 [Very Basic Guide](basic_guide.md)

-## Nextflow setup on cluster
+## 2. Nextflow setup on cluster

 Unfortunately, there are instances where Nextflow is not available on the cluster and must be installed manually.

 [Nextflow setup on cluster](nextflow_setup.md)

-## Before moving onto Nextflow examples that utilize SLURM, let's do very simple SLURM example tutorials
+## 3. Before diving into Nextflow examples that utilize SLURM, let's start with some simple SLURM tutorial examples.

 [Slurm examples](./examples/basic_slurm/README.md)

-## Now we can proceed to Nextflow examples that utilize Slurm.
+## 4. Now we can proceed to Nextflow examples that utilize Slurm.

 [Nextflow examples](./examples/nextflow_slurm/README.md)